mmistakes/made-mistakes-jekyll/_source/_posts/mastering-paper/2014-04-21-drawing-faces.md

 ---
-layout: post
+layout: article
 title: "Mastering Paper by 53: Drawing Skin and Faces (Revisited)"
-description: "Learn techniques for drawing and painting faces using the iPad app Paper by 53."
+excerpt: "Learn techniques for drawing and painting faces using the iPad app Paper by 53."
 image:
   feature: paper-53-faces-feature.jpg
+  teaser: paper-53-faces-teaser.jpg
   thumb: paper-53-faces-thumb.jpg
 category: mastering-paper
 tags: [Paper by 53, tutorial, drawing, painting, iPad, portrait, skin]
-series: mastering-paper
 comments: true
+toc: true
 ---

 Portraiture is at the heart of what I use Paper by FiftyThree to create with.
 After drawing over 700 faces some might think it would be easy for me to share my process and techniques --- they would be wrong.
 After struggling writing this guide for the last month, I think I finally shaped it in a way that makes sense.